0xcyb3rv1k1ng/jfg/README.md

 ### Prerequisites

 You will need an Ethereum Wallet Address to interact with the graph feature.
-If you would like to interact with this code on your local machine, simply follow the Installation instructions below.
+If you would like to interact with this code on your local machine, simply follow the installation instructions below.
-*

 ### Installation